 Can recreational marijuana be used on college campuses in Nevada?

 No. Nevada law limits the recreational use of weed to private residences.
 That does not include dorm rooms or any university-owned student housing, nor anywhere else on college campuses.
-Smoking pot on campus carries not only a $600 criminal fine, but it also makes the student vulnerable to discipline or expulsion.
+Smoking pot on campus is not only a misdemeanor, but it also makes the student vulnerable to discipline or expulsion.

 The same rules hold true for medical marijuana in Nevada.
 Students who are medical pot cardholders are encouraged to live off campus in their own apartments or homes.
 Using medical pot on a college campus is against both university policies and federal law.

 Marijuana: As an institution that receives federal grants, contracts and funds for financial aid, UNLV is bound by certain federal laws and, as a result, must establish and enforce policies prohibiting the manufacture, use, and distribution of controlled substances by our students or others within our control.
 Marijuana — including medical marijuana — is, by definition, a controlled substance and therefore illegal under federal law.
 Such federal laws are not affected by Nevada’s passage of laws legalizing marijuana.

 The University will continue to enforce its current policies, including the Code of Student Conduct, regarding controlled substances.
 Any student who violates university policy prohibiting the manufacture, use or possession of illegal drugs on campus will be subject to referral for disciplinary action, including removal from campus housing, and, if warranted, criminal action.